moumoutte/sqla_helpers/doc/sqla_helpers.rst

 Operators
 ---------

-Others criterions  than equality can be used.
-These criterions sould be writen with the attribute name following '__' (double underscore) and name of the operator.
+Others criterions as equality can be used.
+Those criterions should be written with the attribute name following '__' (double underscore) and operator's name.

-IE: if all `MyModel` which `id` is different from 2 are wanted:
+IE: if all `MyModel` with `id` different from 2 are wanted:

 .. code-block:: python